soundpress/RulesOfNYC/docs/c20/index.rst

 (d) Respondent's Right to be Heard Through Written Documentation.

    1. Violation of Drug-Testing Rules.
-A Driver who fails to be timely tested for drug use, in accordance with subdivision (c) of 35 RCNY § 80-14, and whose License is then summarily suspended, is not entitled to a hearing, but can provide the Commission, within 10 calendar days of the notice described in subdivision (b), with a single submission of written documentation refuting the suspension of his or her License.
+A Driver who fails to be timely tested for drug use, in accordance with Subdivisions (c) or (d) of 35 RCNY § 80-14, and whose License is then summarily suspended, is not entitled to a hearing, but can provide the Commission, within 10 calendar days of the notice described in subdivision (b), with a single submission of written documentation refuting the suspension of his or her License.

    2. Hearing Officer Review of Documentation.
 The Commission will submit the documentation submitted by a Licensee refuting the Summary Suspension to the Taxi and Limousine Tribunal at OATH which will then issue a decision including findings of fact and conclusions of law.
 This decision can be appealed in accordance with the process established in 48 RCNY Chapter 5.